Republic of Singapore Navy: Evolving security challenges

-The Navy underwent a comprehensive restructuring in June 2020 which dissolved all the existing squadrons, reorganizing each class of ship into its separate flotilla.
+The Navy underwent a comprehensive restructuring in June 2020 which dissolved all the existing squadrons, reorganising each class of ship into its separate flotilla.
 The Maritime Security Task Force was restructured, with the newly created Sea Security Group and Force Protection Group placed under it.

 Future procurement plans

-The Navy launched its first newly built Invincible-class submarine in 2019, with the second and third submarines RSS Impeccable and RSS Illustrious launched on 13 December 2022.
-All three submarines will be expected to be commissioned in 2023, with an operationalization date set for 2024.
-The last submarine RSS Inimitable remains in construction.
-Procurement plans are in process for a multi-role combat vessel (MRCV) and joint multi mission ship (JMSS).
-The MRCV will act as a 'mothership' for unmanned assets and host mine-countermeasure Venus 16 USVs, while the JMSS will increase the RSN's aviation capabilities in supporting disaster relief operations.
+The RSN launched its first newly built Invincible-class submarine in 2019, with the second and third submarines RSS Impeccable and RSS Illustrious launched on 13 December 2022.
+All three submarines will be expected to be commissioned in 2023, with an operationalisation date set for 2024.
+The fourth submarine, RSS Inimitable, was launched in 2024 and will undergo sea trials before delivery to the Navy.
+In March 2025, Defence Minister Ng Eng Hen announced a plan for the Singapore Armed Forces to purchase 2 additional Invincible-Class submarines, bringing the total number of submarines purchased to six, up from four previously.
+MINDEF announced the signing of the contract to purchase the additional submarines from Thyssenkrupp Marine Systems on May 8.

+The contract for the procurement for six multi-role combat vessels (MRCV) was signed with ST Engineering Marine Ltd on 28 March 2023 while procurements plans for the drone-laden Joint Multi-Mission Ships (JMSS) are ongoing.
+The MRCVs will act as a 'mothership' for unmanned assets and host mine-countermeasure Venus-16 USVs, while the JMSS will increase the RSN's aviation capabilities in supporting disaster relief operations.
 A new class of patrol vessels to operate alongside the existing littoral mission vessels are to enter service in 2026.

 Organisation

 Command structure

 The Republic of Singapore Navy is led by the Chief of Navy (CNV), who reports directly to the Chief of Defence Force (CDF).
 The CNV is responsible for the RSN's overall operational capabilities and administration.
-The organisational chart shows the peacetime administrative chain of command with five formations: the Fleet, Maritime Security Command, Naval Logistics Command, Naval Diving Unit, and the Maritime Training and Doctrine Command.
+The organisational chart shows the peacetime administrative chain of command with five formations: the Fleet, Maritime Security Command, Naval Engineering and Logistics Command, Naval Diving Unit, and the Maritime Training and Doctrine Command.

 The current Chief of Navy is Rear Admiral Sean Wat, who took over command on 10 March 2023.